Konzisam/cyclingPro/README.md

   * Incorrect configuration of dlt with dagster
 * During Loading and transformation of the data, there were some notable syntactical errors which I listed in this file along with how I handled them.

+## Conclusion
+* Building the Cycling Pro data platform was a rewarding experience that demonstrated how a modern data stack can be both powerful and accessible.
+By using tools like dlt, dbt, and Dagster, I was able to integrate disparate ERP and CRM data sources, transform them for analytics, and orchestrate the entire pipeline seamlessly.

+* What stood out most was the flexibility of writing pipelines in Python and testing transformations locally with DuckDB before scaling to Snowflake in production.
+This setup gave me full control during development while making the deployment process smooth and consistent.

+* The result is a modular, scalable, and analytics-ready platform that enables real-time insights and supports better decision-making for the business.